COVID-19 Announcements and FAQs

-Newly admitted domestic graduate students admitted for Spring 2021 have the ability (without asking for a deferral) to register for Spring 2021, Summer 2021, or Fall 2021.
-If they need to start their programs in Spring 2022, they must ask for a deferral by requesting a change to that date in writing to their department.
-Likewise, newly admitted domestic graduate students admitted for Summer 2021 have the ability (without asking for a deferral) to register for Summer 2021, Fall 2021, or Spring 2021.
+Domestic graduate students admitted for Summer 2021 have the ability (without asking for a deferral) to register for Fall 2021 or Spring 2022.
 If they need to start their programs in Summer 2022, they must ask for a deferral by requesting a change to that date in writing to their department.
+Likewise, newly admitted domestic graduate students admitted for Fall 2021 have the ability (without asking for a deferral) to register for Spring 2022 or Summer 2022.
+If they need to start their programs in Fall 2022, they must ask for a deferral by requesting a change to that date in writing to their department.
 In both cases, if approved, their department must forward the request to the Office of Graduate Admissions so that the deferral may be processed.

-COVID-19 Policy Adjustment: For both of these above cases, the Graduate School will consider a second deferral — if the department requests on your behalf— on a case-by-case basis for admitted students who are unable to matriculate to the Purdue University Graduate School due to COVID-19-related reasons.
+COVID-19 Policy Adjustment: For both of these above cases, the Graduate School will consider a second (or third) deferral — if the department requests on your behalf — on a case-by-case basis for students admitted beginning in Summer 2020, who were unable to matriculate to the Purdue University Graduate School due to COVID-19-related reasons.

 Currently enrolled students needing to defer registrations: If a current graduate student wishes to take a break from their program, they have three sessions of eligibility to register before they would have to re-apply for readmission into a program.
 Summer counts as a session.
 Students who do not register in their graduate program for three consecutive sessions will be asked to re-apply to continue study.